-In Fiscal Year 2021, a total of 20 full-time positions were budgeted for, and 20 were filled, including one part-time position.
-Using EEO definitions, currently there are: Administrators (7); Professionals (6); Administrative support (4); Para-professional (1) and Technicians (2).
+In FY 2023, a total of 20 full-time positions were budgeted for, and 20 were filled, including one part-time position.
+Using EEO definitions, currently there are: One (1) Official/Administrator, Ten (10) Professionals, Four (4) Administrative support, Three (3) Technicians, and One (1) Para-professional.

-Employee Turnover Rates The Board's employee turnover rate in FY 2021 was one percent.
+Employee Turnover Rates

+The Board's1 employee turnover rate in FY 2023 was zero percent.